Land ownership

 Owner of an ex-council house

-Once you have received your quote, you should contact Abri and get your restrictive covenant letter before agreeing to the quote and paying the council.
+Once you have received your quote, you should contact Abri and get your restrictive covenant letter before agreeing to the quote and paying us.
 This is in case there is an issue getting the covenant letter.
 This will add a short period of time to the process but does reduce your financial risk should your covenant application not be successful.

 We cannot issue instructions to our contractor before receipt of proof that the covenant has been lifted.